15 min read

 The CPU industry’s market share has been stable since the early 1980s, after the introduction of the IBM PC.
 IBM’s open PC design had two proprietary components: the Microsoft MS-DOS operating system and the Intel CPU.
 The decision for IBM to outsource these two components of the PC has led these two to become the largest earners from the PC boom.

 Intel has kept their marketshare dominance for a majority of the past 40 years.
 In the early days Motorola was a major competitor but has since fallen behind, and AMD sometimes makes an inroad but usually Intel manages to catch up.
 Others such as NEC and Texas Instruments have attempted to gain entry into the market but have failed.
 While keeping competitors at bay, Intel has reaped massive profits, with average returns on capital at 30 percent after tax.
-Ratio of market value to estimated replacement costs of assets has continually exceeded 3 to 1, which means each dollar invested by Intel creates three dollars in shareholder value.
-(Greenwald & Kahn 61)
+Ratio of market value to estimated replacement costs of assets has continually exceeded 3 to 1, which means each dollar invested by Intel creates three dollars in shareholder value.1

 How is this possible?
 How can Intel simultaneously be extremely competitive and be extremely profitable?
 In the CPU industry there is free entry for anyone who wants to create an Intel competitor which produces a similar result at a lesser price.
 Other silicon products such as controllers, flash memory, and DRAM are extremely competitive industries where dozens of producers push for the lowest price possible for their product, leading to average returns on capital before tax of 6–8%.